Ornald/FileSorter/ReadMe.txt

-Sorter to .jar and .xml files for Pretius intervie task.
+Sorter to .jar and .xml files for Pretius interview task.

 To fix:
 - Moved to DEV and TEST folders counter